The Ankeny Christian Academy volleyball team has yet to be tested in postseason play.

 The seventh-ranked Eagles cruised to a 25-13, 25-10, 25-13 victory over visiting Martensdale-St. Marys in a Class 1A regional quarterfinal on Wednesday.
 The Blue Devils scored a total of 36 points in the match–just 10 more than Melcher-Dallas managed to score in a first-round loss at ACA on Monday.

-“We were incredibly happy with how the girls performed,” said ACA assistant coach Cara Treybal.
+“We were incredibly happy with how the girls performed,” said ACA assistant coach Cara Treybal, whose team had 11 aces and hit .381 on the night.
 “From the start, they played calm and in control through all three sets.
 Our serving and defense was as good as it’s been all season.”

-The Eagles (27-13) got another strong performance from freshman setter Avlyn Davis, who effectively distributed the ball to her teammates.
+The Eagles (27-13) got another strong performance from freshman setter Avlyn Davis, who racked up 31 assists while effectively distributing the ball to her teammates.

 “Avlyn moved the ball around between hitters incredibly well,” Treybal said.
 “The hitters also did a wonderful job of watching their defense and placing the balls in challenging spots, which we’ve been working very hard on over the last few weeks.”